 21. Make overnight oats.

 Prepare yourself — you’ll be eating overnight oats cold in the world of camping.
-This may be a put-off, but give it a try and see if you mind it all that much when you see how blissful it is to not make breakfast in the morning.
+This may be a put-off, but give it a try and see if you mind it all that much.
+It’s kind of blissful to not make breakfast in the morning.

 Here’s a good overnight oats recipe.
 You can do this at camp, or at home before you leave.